 Our suggestion?
-Oakley and Smith are leaders, but all of the following goggle brands produce quality anti fog ski and snowboard goggles:
+Oakley and Smith are leaders, and we love the Oakley Flight Deck (pictured above).
+But all of the following goggle brands produce quality anti fog ski and snowboard goggles:

 One of the main things you should be checking out when buying anti fog ski goggles, is the technology used in the lens.
 Not all ski and snowboard goggles (and especially not cheaper ones), have any anti fog properties at all, and that’s going to cause you a world of pain on the slopes.

 If you check out goggles like the Oakley Airbrake, you’ll find plenty of tech integrated into the goggle lens.
 For example the Oakley Airbrake utilize a dual pane lens, which is completely ventilated.
 Alongside that, you’ll get their F3 anti fog coating, meaning steamed up lenses on the slopes are going to be a thing of the past.